Many years ago, The Fly Shop® discovered El Saltamontes on the Gorroño Ranch in the Patagonia Region of Southern Chile.

 What Makes This Destination Special and Unique?

-• The lodge is located on a 5,000 acre private ranch in the foothills of the Andes.
-There are over 8 miles of private water that can only be accessed by guests of the lodge.
+PRIVATE WATER - The lodge is located on a 5,000-acre private ranch in the foothills of the Andes.
+There are over 8 miles of private water that can only be easily accessed by guests of the lodge.
+The owner has also secured access to more mileage of the upper Nireguao River.
 This means guests get to fish water loaded with trout, fish that see few anglers and love dry flies!

-• Small to modest-sized creeks and streams filled with dry fly-eating browns and rainbows.
+SMALL WATER & BIG FISH - Small to modest-sized creeks and streams filled with dry fly-eating browns and rainbows.
 The wading is easy, and most fish can be reached with shorter casts.
 And there are some really nice fish!
-The fishing at The fishing at El Saltamontes is simple, straight forward and the wading very easy, perfect for anglers, both inexperienced and experienced, who prefer easier fishing and wading.
+The fishing at El Saltamontes is simple, straightforward and the wading very easy, perfect for anglers, both inexperienced and experienced, who prefer easier fishing and wading.

-• The best hopper fishing in Chile!
-Guests catch most fish on large foam dry flies.
-Unlike many places where hoppers are only occasionally effective, here it is what you fish almost exclusively.
+HOPPER FISHING - The best hopper fishing in Chile!
+Guests catch many fish on large foam dry flies.
+Unlike many places where hoppers are only occasionally effective, here they are what you fish most of the time.
 Flies float high and are easy to see, and the fish never seem to get tired of them.

-• El Saltamontes is a beautifully-appointed lodge, with great guides, incredible food, and superb service.
+WORLD-CLASS LODGING - El Saltamontes is a beautifully-appointed lodge, with great guides, incredible food, and superb service.
 Guests enjoy long days fishing with some of the best teaching guides in the country, return to a meal that is the rival of the finest restaurant, and then return to their room to relax in comfort every evening after dinner and drinks.
-You leave El Saltamontes relaxed, refreshed and a better angler at the end of the week.
+You depart El Saltamontes relaxed, refreshed and a better angler at the end of the week.

-• There is an option to float a larger river for a day, for those wanting to take a break from wading.
+VARIETY - There are options to float a larger river for a day, for those wanting to take a break from wading.
 This river is beautiful, alternately running through heavy forest and open steppe country, giving anglers a real feel of Patagonia.
-You will be casting large dries and streamers to oversized brown trout that often eat aggressively and make long runs!
+You will be casting large dries and streamers to rainbows and brown trout that often eat aggressively and make long runs!
 The diversity of fisheries accessed from El Saltamontes is extensive and you will never get bored.
 Each day is a new adventure, fresh with anticipation of the next.

 Additional Photos